asuh/front-end-macos/readme.md

 ## Xcode Command Line Tools

-An important dependency before Homebrew can work is the **Command Line Tools** for **Xcode**.
+An optional but nice-to-have add-on is **Command Line Tools** for **Xcode**.
 These include compilers that will allow you to build things from source.

 Xcode weighs something ~2GB and is useful for the iOS simulator but is not necessary unless you're developing iOS or Mac apps.
 Good news is Apple provides a way to install only the Command Line Tools, without Xcode.